 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Does travel insurance cover me for car hire?
+Does travel insurance cover car hire excess?

 - Transportation of the vehicle back to the car rental depot.
 If you suffer an injury or illness during your journey, you may not be in a fit condition to drive your rental car to the nearest depot.
 When this happens, some insurers will cover the cost of returning the car to the nearest depot, as long as you can obtain written confirmation from your medical adviser that you are unable to drive.